 Students are to demonstrate confidentiality.
 Confidentiality of patients/clients and staff must be maintained.
 Students are advised not to talk "about" patients/clients/staff in front of them.
-Students are to ask their fieldwork educator at the first session how they wishe to handle student questions.
+Students are to ask their fieldwork educator at the first session how they wish to handle student questions.

 Students are to act responsibly.
 Students are to demonstrate professional behavior and attitude.
-No personal cell phone use is allowed.
 Students are representing themselves, Northwood Tech, and the occupational therapy profession.

 Students are to be prepared.
 Students are to provide the Fieldwork Educator with some information on the first visit.
 The student should be able to discuss what OTA courses they have had and what courses they are currently enrolled in.
-The students have prepared to identify their strengths and weaknesses related to clinical performance.
-Students should share Strengthfinder and Myers Briggs results.
+The students have prepared to identify their strengths and areas to work on related to clinical performance.
+Students should share their StrengthsFinder and Myers Briggs results.